10 UNESCO Sites In Croatia & Why You Should Visit Each One

 3. Plitvice Lakes National Park

-One of the two natural UNESCO World Heritage Sites in Croatia is Plitvice Lakes.
-The lakes, waterfalls, and formations in this national park were formed over thousands of years on its vast land of limestone and chalk.
-Enrolled as a UNESCO Heritage Site in 1979, Plitvice Lakes National Park is a beautiful area of lakes, and waterfalls that boast spectacular flora and fauna.
+One of Croatia’s two natural UNESCO World Heritage Sites is Plitvice Lakes.
+Enrolled as a UNESCO Heritage Site in 1979, Plitvice Lakes National Park is a beautiful area of lakes and waterfalls that boast spectacular flora and fauna.
+Over thousands of years, the lakes, waterfalls, and formations in this national park were formed on its vast limestone and chalkland.

 No swimming or water sports are allowed to keep the Plitvice Lakes thoroughly clean.
 The park is also home to rare species of birds, brown bears, and wolves.

 Why Visit Plitvice Lakes National Park?

-The 16 blue-green lakes that are separated by natural dams are absolutely breathtaking, with the colors changing along with the seasons.
-It’s truly nature at its finest.
+It’s true nature at its finest.
+The 16 blue-green lakes separated by natural dams are breathtaking, with the colors changing along with the seasons.
 This guide to visiting Plitvice Lakes will help you enjoy this extraordinary World Heritage Site.

 4. The Historical Complex Of Split

-Established as a cultural Croatian heritage in 1979, the Historical Complex of Split is a massive 38,500 square meter area of Roman archaeological monuments.
+Established as Croatian heritage in 1979, Split’s Historical Complex is a massive 38,500 square meter area of Roman archaeological monuments.
 Built by the Roman Emperor Diocletian as his retirement palace in 300AD, its most distinct structure is Diocletian’s Palace.

 Why Visit The Historical Complex of Split?

-Walking inside the vast complex is like a trip back in time.
-Marvel in the well-preserved Roman structures that will take you back 2,000 years.
+This Split UNESCO site is one of Croatia’s most magnificent historical attractions.
+Walking inside the vast complex is like a trip back in time—Marvel in the well-preserved Roman structures that will take you back 2,000 years.
 Plus, you can wander the halls, take a Game of Thrones tour, and see the Palace as it was in the HBO TV show.
-This Split UNESCO site is one of the most magnificent historic attractions in Croatia.
+Croatia’s

 5. The Historical City Of Trogir

-Home to one of the best structures of medieval architecture in Europe, Trogir, situated pretty much next to Split, boasts the best-preserved Roman-Gothic complex in Central Europe.
-Enrolled as a UNESCO World Heritage Site in 1997 due to its unparalleled beauty and cultural value, the Historical City of Trogir boasts a large number of palaces and churches.
+Home to one of the best medieval architectural structures in Europe, Trogir, situated pretty much next to Split, boasts the best-preserved Roman-Gothic complex in Central Europe.
+Enrolled as a UNESCO World Heritage Site in 1997 due to its unparalleled beauty and cultural value, the Historic City of Trogir boasts many palaces and churches.

 Why Visit Trogir?